miklosme/papers/src/app/home.md

+# Daily Digest (April 22, 2025)

+Hold onto your lab coats, AI enthusiasts!
+We've got a whirlwind tour of cutting-edge research that's pushing the boundaries of artificial intelligence.
+Let's dive right in!

+First up, we're venturing into the world of [pay-as-bid auction games](https://papers.miklos.dev/2504.13920).
+These aren't your grandma's auctions, folks!
+We're talking about complex supply function models with discriminatory pricing that could revolutionize how we think about market dynamics.
+The researchers have cracked the code on ensuring Nash equilibria exist, potentially paving the way for more stable and efficient AI-driven marketplaces.

+But wait, there's more!
+Brace yourselves for MOFGen, a groundbreaking [multi-agent AI system](https://papers.miklos.dev/2504.14110) that's automating material discovery.
+This isn't just theoretical mumbo-jumbo – MOFGen has already led to the synthesis of five brand-new MOFs (that's Metal-Organic Frameworks for you non-chemists).
+It's like having a team of AI scientists working around the clock to revolutionize fields like carbon capture and water harvesting.

+Now, let's talk about the ultimate dream team.
+No, not the Avengers – we're talking about [Animal-Human-Machine (AHM) teams](https://papers.miklos.dev/2504.13973)!
+This research is exploring how we can combine the unique strengths of animals, humans, and AI to tackle complex challenges.
+From security screening to search-and-rescue missions, AHM teams could be the key to unlocking superhuman capabilities.

+Speaking of teamwork, how about using AI to improve your next doctor's appointment?
+Researchers have developed [3MDBench](https://papers.miklos.dev/2504.13861), a framework for testing AI-powered medical consultations.
+It's like a virtual hospital where AI doctors face patients with different personalities and medical conditions.
+The results?
+Dialogue and visual information significantly boost diagnostic accuracy.
+Your next checkup might just involve a very intelligent chatbot!

+For all you AI planners out there, we've got a treat.
+Researchers have conducted a comprehensive survey of [planning benchmarks](https://papers.miklos.dev/2504.14773), creating a roadmap for testing and improving AI planning capabilities.
+Whether you're working on embodied agents, web navigation, or game-playing AIs, this study has got you covered.

+Last but not least, we're tackling one of the biggest challenges in AI: hallucinations and adversarial attacks.
+Enter [Hydra](https://papers.miklos.dev/2504.14395), a clever framework that uses multiple AI agents to cross-check and refine visual information.
+It's like having a team of skeptical fact-checkers working inside your AI, making it more robust and trustworthy.

+That's all for now, folks!
+Stay curious, stay innovative, and keep pushing the boundaries of what's possible with AI!

 # Daily Digest (April 21, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a fresh batch of mind-bending research hot off the presses.
 Let's dive right in!